 See all problems of the 2008 Ford Focus.

-The vehicle having this issue was a 2008 Ford Focus.
 The front drivers side and rear passenger side doors cannot be opened from outside the car.
 The rear handle seems to pull normally but the mechanism does not work.
 The door can be opened from inside the car.
 The front driver side door handle pulls out loosely.
 When I tried to open the door 3 days ago something broke inside the door.
 The door can be opened from inside the car.
 The rear driver's side window mechanism failed right after I bought the car.
 The motor will go down but the window will not.
 I can pull it down by putting one hand on either side of the glass (after operating the button that would normally open the window) the window can be closed using the button.
-This problem occurred on Thursday, July 12, 2012.

-The vehicle involved was a 2007 Ford Focus.
-The vehicle's vehicle identification number (VIN) was 1FAHP34N87_.
 3 of 4 doors have now broken on my 2007 Focus, due to the same problem as what was recalled on the 05 model -- the doors will not latch and/or lock.
 The door mechanism is the same for 2000-07, so I'm not sure why 07 was not recalled as well.
 I paid the dealer over $1000 to fix the front driver and back passenger doors in 5/12, and now in 7/12, the back driver door is doing the same thing -- when you go to shut it, it just pops back open, as the latch does not catch.
 I had to drive home from my baby shower last night with the rear doors tethered to eachother to keep the door from flapping open while I drove down the road.
 I have spoken with the service manager at the dealership, as well as Ford corporate, and have basically been told it's not their problem and I am on my own to pay for the repair, because my car is "too old" (just 5 years from mfg date) and has "too high mileage" (not that the doors have anything to do with mileage) for Ford to take any responsibility for what is clearly an issue of cheap, faulty parts and poor workmanship.
 This problem is all over the internet, and is clearly not isolated to my vehicle.
 Ford should be ashamed of the fact that they have ignored this problem, which could cause serious injury to it's customers (just imagine if the latch had stopped working while I was doing 70 mph down the highway!), and neither I nor anyone in my family will ever buy another Ford!.
-It was 05/01/12 when this door issue occurred.

 See all problems of the 2007 Ford Focus.